iota-pi/flock/README.md

 ## Intent

-Flock is intended as a tool to help you to care for and serve your people.
-As such it designed to be used by multiple users, or to share data between users.
+Flock is intended as a tool to help you to care for and serve the people you personally look after.
+As such it is not designed to be used by multiple users, or to share data between users.

-Because Flock is a personal tool, the data you enter should not belong to your organisation or church.
+Because Flock is a personal tool, any data you enter should not belong to your organisation or church.

 ## Security